Programme

 Hampton Court Palace is in the middle of what staff are affectionately calling ‘Scaffold Season’.
 Like many heritage attractions, a build up of Covid-delayed projects has meant a lot of work happening at the same time, threatening huge impacts on the visitor experience, visitor numbers and the bottom line.
 This session will discuss how visitor attractions can remain open and viable during major works, including maintaining a positive visitor experience despite disruptions, using conservation works as a storytelling opportunity to engage audiences, and implementing flexible ticketing and pricing strategies.

-World Craft City status is a globally recognised mark of distinction celebrating Birmingham’s rich heritage in jewellery and metalwork, its unique community of skilled makers and its ongoing commitment to craft, innovation and excellence.
-Rebecca will share what this means for craft and culture in Birmingham and the UK and what happens next.
+In Spring 2025, Birmingham was officially awarded World Craft City status, a globally recognised mark of distinction celebrating Birmingham’s rich heritage in jewellery and metalwork, its unique community of skilled makers, and its ongoing commitment to craft, innovation and excellence.
+Rebecca will discuss the culture and heritage of the Birmingham Jewellery Quarter, what the award means for craft and culture in Birmingham and the UK, and how it can benefit not only Birmingham, Jewellery and Allied Trades, but organisations and companies across the UK.

 This panel session will look at hot topics in publishing along with different examples of publishing across the sector – from those without any publishing on staff through to big organisations.